fsprncnv/fisrv-woocommerce-plugin/readme.txt

 == Installation ==

 ## Quick installation
-Search for 'Fisrv Checkout' in the Plugin Directory and add plugin.
+Search for 'Fiserv Checkout' in the Plugin Directory and add plugin.
 Make sure to deactivate Block layout

 ## Manual installation
 By uploading ZIP file from WordPress administration environment